Community Engagement

 Nurturing the Next Generation of Creatives.

-This commitment reflects a deeper belief: that when creativity is nurtured early, it can shape independence, purpose, and a lifelong connection to self-expression.
+This commitment reflects her belief that nurturing creativity from an early age can encourage confidence, independence, purpose, and a lasting connection to self-expression.